gabetucker2/gostack/tutorials/race.md

  >
  > B) ...create a new map such that the list's values are its keys and its values are the corresponding indices from the original list...
  >
- > C) ...and, in a copy of B's map, replace pairs whose values are between 1 and 3 with a new array of key-value pairs...
+ > C) ...in a copy of B's map, replace pairs whose values are between 1 and 3 with a new slice of key-value pairs...
+ >
+ > D) ...and create a copy of C, concatenating the array to itself 4 times, and putting its key-value pairs in a 2x2x2x2 matrix...

  ...all the while ensuring no object is cloned in the process, you could use ***classical go*** or ***gostack***...